-91.249 Aircraft callsigns
+91.249 Aircraft call signs

-(a) If required to communicate by radiotelephony under the Civil Aviation Rules, a pilot-in-command of a New Zealand registered aircraft must use 1 of the following radiotelephony callsigns-

-- (1) the telephony designator of the aircraft operating agency as approved by the Director, followed by the flight identification; or - (2) the telephony designator of the aircraft operating agency as approved by the Director followed by the last 3 letters of the aircraft registration marking; or - (3) the name of the aircraft manufacturer, or the aircraft model, and the last 3 letters of the aircraft registration marking.

-(b) Notwithstanding paragraph (a)(2), the pilot-in-command may, after establishing two-way communication with an appropriate ATS unit, use an abbreviated callsign consisting of the last 3 letters of the aircraft registration marking.

-(c) The Director may only approve the callsigns prescribed in paragraphs (a)(1) and (2) for the use of-

-- (1) the holder of an air operator certificate issued under Part 119 or Part 129 conducting- - (i) a regular air transport service; or - (ii) a search and rescue flight; or - (iii) a medical transfer or medical emergency flight; and - (2) aircraft being flown on a police operation that is authorised by the Commissioner of Police.
+- (a) If required to communicate by radiotelephony under the Civil Aviation Rules, a pilot-in-command of a New Zealand registered aircraft must use 1 of the following radiotelephony call signs- - (1) the telephony designator of the aircraft operating agency as approved by the Director, followed by the flight identification; or - (2) the telephony designator of the aircraft operating agency as approved by the Director followed by the last 3 letters of the aircraft registration marking; or - (3) the name of the aircraft manufacturer, or the aircraft model, and the last 3 letters of the aircraft registration marking; or - (4) a unique personalised call sign which is part of an identifiable paint scheme or markings approved under rule 47.104, that refers to the aircraft type or model, letters or numbers in a manner or form approved by the Director; or - (5) any other similar radiotelephony call sign that is acceptable to the Director. - (b) Despite paragraph (a)(2), the pilot-in-command may, after establishing two-way communication with an appropriate ATS unit, use an abbreviated call sign consisting of the last 3 letters of the aircraft registration marking. - (c) The Director may only approve the call signs prescribed in paragraphs (a)(1) and (2) for the use of- - (1) the holder of an air operator certificate issued under Part 119 or Part 129 conducting- - (i) a regular air transport service; or - (ii) a search and rescue flight; or - (iii) a medical transfer or medical emergency flight; and - aircraft being flown on a police operation that is authorised by the Commissioner of Police.

-(d) An applicant for the approval of a telephony designator must submit to the Director in writing the name of the aircraft operating agency and a payment of the appropriate application fee prescribed by regulations made under the Act.
+- (d) An applicant for the approval of a telephony designator must submit to the Director in writing the name of the aircraft operating agency and a payment of the appropriate application fee prescribed by regulations made under the Act. - (e) A radiotelephony call sign that was approved by the Director under general exemption 15/EXE/43 immediately before 5 April 2025 is deemed to have been approved by the Director under paragraph (a)(4).